Skip to main content

 On the council, Reichbauer has focused on improving and expanding public space, including projects such as the Hylebos Wetlands, the South King County Baseball fields, and the 317th HOV ramps on Interstate 5.
 Last year, he and Republican Reagan Dunn were the only council members to vote against a commonsense effort to raise the regional minimum wage to better align with the higher cost of living and modern inflation.
 Reichbauer has not yet published his current campaign goals, but he is likely to continue implementing a conservative agenda if re-elected.

 It’s time for new leadership in District 7.
-We lean towards voting for Maya Vengadasalam due to her experience in public service.
+We recommend Maya Vengadasalam due to her experience in public service.

 Incumbent Pete Von Reichbauer is running for his ninth term on the King County Council in District 7, which covers South King County.
 Reichbauer is a conservative voice on the council and has not led community progress in his more than three decades of leadership.
 Before that, he served two decades in the state Senate, where he was also a proponent of right-leaning policy.